pospisilboh/Memgraph/Forename/README.md

       -   text_util.substring(text, start, end, step)

 ### Flask
-[**Flask**](https://flask.palletsprojects.com/en/2.0.x/) is a micro web framework written in Python and we used it for implementing web services that are consumed by Tableau dashboards.
+[**Flask**](https://flask.palletsprojects.com/en/2.0.x/) is a micro web framework written in Python and we used it for implementing [application server](https://github.com/pospisilboh/Memgraph/tree/master/Forename/ForenameServer) that provide web services that are consumed by Tableau dashboards.
 To be able visualize a graph a JavaScript library [**D3.js**](https://www.d3-graph-gallery.com/network) was used.

 Implemented services are:
 - http://127.0.0.1:5000/get-cluster-recommendation?componentId=